inclusionAI/AWorld-RL/README.md

 }

 @article{tan2025rag,
-  title={RAG-R1: Incentivize the Search and Reasoning Capabilities of LLMs through Multi-query Parallelism}, author={Tan, Zhiwen and Huang, Jiaming and Wu, Qintong and Zhang, Hongxuan and Zhuang, Chenyi and Gu, Jinjie}, journal={arXiv preprint arXiv:2507.02962}, year={2025}
+  title={RAG-R1 : Incentivizing the Search and Reasoning Capabilities of LLMs through Multi-query Parallelism}, author={Tan, Zhiwen and Huang, Jiaming and Wu, Qintong and Zhang, Hongxuan and Zhuang, Chenyi and Gu, Jinjie}, journal={arXiv preprint arXiv:2507.02962v5}, year={2025}
 }